About emotions and freedom.

 - What emotions and freedom have in common.

 This is the result of a process called interoception, which is your inner sense.
 This sense is the way in which your nervous system communicates with your body.
 Sense of the physiological condition of the body (e.g. muscle exertion, tickling, vasomotor sensations), both conscious and unconscious.
-This system communicates about your bowel movements, heartbeat, breathing, satiety, awareness of connective tissue and is an indicator of your well-being.
+This system communicates about your bowel movements, heartbeat, breathing, satiety, and awareness of connective tissue and is an indicator of your well-being.
 It is responsible, among other things, for recognizing the need for thirst, hunger, and sleep.
 You need it to become aware of your feelings.
 Thanks to it, you have self-awareness of yourself and your needs.
 It is the ability to recognize the stimuli and feelings flowing from your body.
 It is one of the basic ingredients of emotions.

 Various types of processes and movements take place constantly inside your body.